lowg0d/Cansat-Mission-Control/README.md

 ![](https://i.imgur.com/rLJG0se.png)

-# EDVS - Cansat Ground Station Gui
+# EDVS - Cansat Mission Control Gui

 ## What's this !??
 > * SRC of a "**Mission Control**" or "**Ground Station**" **Full Customizable** GUI built in *python* with PyQt5 & pyqtgraph.
 With features like: **simulation mode** with no hardware needed, also can be used as a cooler serial monitor & more things...